10 Reasons to Visit Malta

 “Not a lot of people know where Malta is.
 We’re still in the education phase,” Michelle Buttigieg, of the Malta Tourism Authority, recently told TravelPulse.

-With its 7,000 years of rich and fascinating history to explore including ruins linked to the Romans, Moors, and Knights of Saint John (all of whom once ruled the island), its remarkable Malta still remains so very under the radar.
-Here’s a closer look at the many, many reasons to visit.
+With its 7,000 years of rich and fascinating history to explore including ruins linked to the Romans, Moors, and Knights of Saint John (all of whom once ruled the island), it's remarkable Malta still remains so very under the radar.
+Here’s a closer look at some of the many, many reasons to visit.

 History